prototypefund/dark-crystal-protocol-specification/README.md

 Shards are generated using a secure threshold-based secret sharing algorithm.

+***TODO:*** link out to more information about Shamir's secret sharing and polynomial interpolation, for those interested

 ### Step 5 - Shards are signed

 Each shard is signed by the owner of the secret using a keypair with an established public key (such as the same keypair used to sign other messages in the application).